timsanty/omdb_with_database/README.md

 __________________

 **Search for a movie in your database**

-Write code to search for a movie in your database using the params from your search form.
+1. Add a route to send your search form to
+2. Add code that will seach for movies based on the title your user searched for
+3. Add a view page to display these results

-Remember, the results that will be returned are an array.
+*Hint: Remember, that the results will be returned in an array.*

 **Display your results**
 Create a view page to view your results.